 The interim financial statement provision for income taxes is different from the amounts computed by applying the United States federal statutory income tax rate of 21%.
-The Company's effective tax rate was 0.00% and -0.01% for the three months ended March 31, 2022 and 2021, respectively.
+The Company's effective tax rate was 0.00% for each of the three and six months ended June 30, 2022, and was -0.01% for each of the three and six months ended June 30, 2021.
 The difference between the effective tax rate and the federal statutory rate of 21% was primarily due to the full valuation allowance recorded on the Company's net deferred tax assets.